tokensoft/tokensoft-sdk/README.md

 #### Administrator Authentication

-Export the authentication token on the command line:
+Generate an API key from the `dashboard/api-settings` page of the TokenSoft admin platform and export it on the command line:

 ```
 $ export KEY_ID='TSXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX